Ord-East Kimberley Expansion Project

 The total investment in the project is $517 million comprising:

-- East Kimberley Development Package – $195 million from the Commonwealth Government, of which the Western Australian Government will deliver $177.9 million of projects; and
+- East Kimberley Development Package – $195 million from the Commonwealth Government, of which the Western Australian Government delivered $177.9 million of projects; and

 - Ord Irrigation Expansion Project – $322 million from the Western Australian Government’s Royalties for Regions fund.